theshepherdmatt/Quadify-rpi5bookworm/README.md

 ```
 mv Quadify-Beta Quadify
 ```
-(this changes the folder/paths to original Quadify inst of Qaudify-Beta)
+(this changes the folder/paths to original Quadify inst of Quadify-Beta)

 * and
 ```
 cd Quadify